-Netherlands: The transition to digitalised governance was viewed as a paradigmatic shift in the state-citizen relationship, as reflected in the title of the country's first major e-government strategy document: Contract with the future: A vision of electronic citizenship between government and citizens (2000).
+Netherlands: The transition to digitalised governance was viewed as a paradigmatic shift in the state-citizen relationship, as reflected in the title of the country's first major e-government strategy document: Contract with the future: A vision of electronic citizenship between government and citizens (Government of Netherlands 2000).
 Although the document acknowledged the need for ICT-enabled political participation, its focus was on information provision and delivery of e-services.
-Between 2003 and 2008, therefore, the Dutch government prioritised the creation of a robust infrastructural backbone for e-service delivery - launching online information portals, enabling municipalities to develop their own websites, setting up a digital authentication mechanism for citizen transactions (called DigiD22), and developing a single-window portal for service transactions with government.
+Between 2003 and 2008, therefore, the Government of the Netherlands prioritised the creation of a robust infrastructural backbone for e-service delivery, launching online information portals, enabling municipalities to develop their own websites, setting up a digital authentication mechanism for citizen transactions (called DigiD22), and developing a single-window portal for service transactions with government.